 This fire is described in different ways in different humanities disciplines.
 In philosophy, for example, it sometimes is described as our "consciousness" or "fundamental awareness."
 In some religions it is known or studied as the "soul" or the "spark of divinity" in each person.
 In art, it is the creative unconscious, the influence of the Muses, or the creative drive.
 In history it sometimes is discussed as the meaning or will of human drives and hopes; in language studies, the fundamental human intentions behind the words; in culture, the group identity--the group drive, wish, or hope that shapes millions of individuals' lives.

 This fire inside each of us, this core, is at the very center of our own experience of the web of the humanities for which we yearn, hope, and reach.
-Plato, the towering genius of early Greek philosophy 2500 years ago, said, "Know thyself."
-This is what studying the humanities is: a process of knowing thyself through looking at our own deepest meanings, and those of others.
+Socrates and Plato, two towering geniuses of early Greek philosophy 2500 years ago, said, "Know thyself."
+This statement itself has several levels of meaning by these two philosophers.
+However, clearly, one very important meaning is that we as human beings, both as individuals and as a whole society, can learn more about our place in the universe.
+This is what studying the humanities is: a process of "knowing thyself"--by looking at both our own deepest meanings and those of others.

 It is an exciting voyage on which to embark.